-Since there are no industrial activities or major settlement along the alignment the source of noise is primarily from the transportation vehicles.
-Therefore the ambient noise quality along transmission line is representative of residential areas.
+Since from AP 1 to AP 53 of the alignment, there are no industrial activities or major settlement along the alignment, the source of noise is primarily from the plying of vehicles on NH, SH and other roads.
+Therefore the ambient noise quality in this section of the transmission line is representative of residential areas.